Film Scholars Program

 - Have been actively involved with video production for at least 12 months

 - The Film Scholar’s Program is open to all, but scholarships are only available to participants who meet the following income guidelines: members of families with a combined annual income of less than $50,000 or an individual with an annual income of less than $35,000.
-We are offering scholarships to 2 individuals, so applications for the scholarship will be competitive.
+The application for the scholarship will be competitive.

 In the past few years of the program, several Film Scholar participants have gone on to achieve great recognition for the films produced through the program.

-The Good Life directed by Carolyn Wilson (Film Scholar 2019) has been awarded Best Documentary New York-Cinemafest; Finalist for the Florence Film Festival for Best Inspirational Film; Finalist for NewFilmMaker Awards for Documentary Semi-Finalist for New York Cinematography AWARDS for Best First Time Director; Semi-Finalist of Los Angeles Film Award for Inspiring Women in a Film; Official Selection for Miami Film Festival for Short Narratives & Docs; Official Selection for Our Time Celebrating Women Festival for Documentary Short; Official Selection for Love Wins Film Festival for Best Short Documentary; Official Selection for PopUp Anthology Film Festival for Documentary Shorts; screened at New Filmmakers New York; and Official Selection for the First Time Filmmaker Showcase with Lift-Off Global Network @ Pinewood Studios in the United Kingdom.
+The Good Life directed by Carolyn Wilson (Film Scholar 2019) has been awarded Best Documentary New York-Cinemafest; Finalist for the Florence Film Festival for Best Inspirational Film; Finalist for NewFilmMaker Awards for Documentary Semi-Finalist for New York Cinematography AWARDS for Best First Time Director; Semi-Finalist of Los Angeles Film Award for Inspiring Women in a Film; Official Selection for Miami Film Festival for Short Narratives & Docs; Official Selection for Our Time Celebrating Women Festival for Documentary Short; Official Selection for Love Wins Film Festival for Best Short Documentary; Official Selection for PopUp Anthology Film Festival for Documentary Shorts; Official Selection for Strong Chance Film Festival - Documentary; Official Selection for the International Social Change Film Festival-Short Films awarded Best Writing in a Documentary Short Film & Best Directing in a Documentary Short Film; screened at New Filmmakers New York; and Official Selection for the First Time Filmmaker Showcase with Lift-Off Global Network @ Pinewood Studios in the United Kingdom.

 Finding Elijah directed by Yolonda Johnson-Young (Film Scholar 2018) has been awarded "The Spirit Award" at Reel Sisters of the Diaspora Film Festival, "Short Documentary Audience Award" at the BlackStar Film Festival, "Best Documentary" at the Ocktober Film Festival, "Best Documentary Short - Drama" at the Baltimore International Black Film Festival.
 The film has also been supported by the Cucalorus Festival Work-In-Progress Lab, Good Pitch Local Philadelphia, Arts and Change Grant from the Leeway Foundation, and Philadelphia Independent Media Fund Grant administered by Scribe Video Center.